At AllBrand Caravan Services, we make sure that we can supply all kinds of caravan parts – whatever you need and whenever you need them!

-Generally when AllBrand installing an Electric Brake Controller into a rig, we will run an auxiliary as well.
+Generally, when AllBrand installs an electric brake controller into a rig, we will run an auxiliary as well.
 This allows the caravan’s refrigerator to run on the tow vehicle’s 12V source whilst you are driving, and the internal lighting of the van to work from the vehicle’s battery.
 These are standard features on most vans and are definitely worth taking advantage of.

 When deciding whether to or how best to use the Auxiliary circuit, give consideration to the following: